Bassam Mallick

 What magnesium actually does

-A short tour of why this mineral matters, so you can see why a shortfall produces such a scattered list of symptoms:
+A short tour of why a shortfall produces such a scattered list of symptoms:

 Signs that suggest deficiency

-These are the signs that, in clinical practice, get my attention as possible magnesium-related.
-None of them are specific to magnesium.
-All of them have other causes that need to be considered too.
+These get my attention as possibly magnesium-related.
+None are specific to magnesium; all have other causes.
 This is a "talk to your doctor" list, not a self-diagnosis checklist.

 A note on testing: the standard serum magnesium test is a poor marker.
-About 99 percent of body magnesium is intracellular — inside muscle, bone and other tissues.
-Only about 1 percent circulates in serum, and the body works hard to keep that 1 percent stable even when total stores are depleted.
+About 99% of body magnesium is intracellular; only about 1% circulates in serum, and the body works hard to keep that stable even when total stores are depleted.
 You can have a normal serum magnesium and a genuine functional deficiency.
-RBC (red blood cell) magnesium is a better marker if your doctor agrees to run it, though it is not universally available.
+RBC (red blood cell) magnesium is a better marker if your doctor agrees to run it.

 Who is at higher risk